CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/README.md

 ### Manual editing (before/while building)

 - To edit the `apt` dependencies, edit the `dependencies/apt-*.txt` files.
-  `apt` dependencies are separated into three files to help with multi-stage builds and keep final images small.
+  `apt` dependencies are separated into two files to help with multi-stage builds and keep final images small.
     - In `apt-build.txt` put the dependencies needed to build the environment, e.g., compilers, build tools, etc.
       We provide a set of minimal dependencies as an example.
-    - In `apt-runtime.txt` put the dependencies needed to run the environment, e.g., image processing libraries when not available in conda, etc.
-    - In `apt-dev.txt` put the utilities that will help you develop in the container, e.g. `htop`, `vim`, etc.
+    - In `apt-runtime.txt` put the dependencies needed to run the environment, e.g., image processing libraries, and the utilities that will help you develop in the container, e.g. `htop`, `vim`, etc.

   If you're not familiar with which dependencies are needed for each stage, you can start with the minimal set we give.